mono/website/docs/libraries/Mono.Cecil/faq.md

 ---
 layout: docpage
 navgroup: docs
-title: Cecil FAQ
+title: Mono.Cecil FAQ
-permalink: /docs/tools/cecil/faq/
+permalink: /docs/libraries/Mono.Cecil/faq/
 ---

 Now that I have the library, how do I use it?